Malleshwaram gets a street art makeover

 Pourakarmika

 Pourakarmika, by Parameshwar Waran.
-Pourakarmika’s are the workforces who are responsible for the cleanliness of the city.
-This very powerful, and a realistic huge mural that is a tribute to the Pourakarmikas of Malleshwaram.
-The artist has painted the portrait of a pourakarmika who works in this conservancy lane.
+Pourakarmikas are the workers responsible for the city’s cleanliness.
+This compelling and realistic colossal mural is a tribute to the Pourakarmikas of Malleshwaram.
+The artist has painted the portrait of a Pourakarmika who works in this conservancy lane.

 6 Pourakarmika